VeraVarn/Lahjojen_Maailma_Webpage/README.md

 ## Description

-This is a minimal, scandinavian style, responsive WordPress theme designed to be used on small e-commerce site.
+Lahjojen Maailma Theme is a minimal, scandinavian style, responsive WordPress theme designed to be used on small e-commerce site.
 This theme is made part of the group project on the ICT Camp.

 ## Features